 Creating a GED Account in Montana

-To create or sign up for a GED account in Montana, follow these steps:
+To begin the account creation process or sign up for a GED account in Montana, follow these steps:

 After completing these steps, you will have successfully created your free GED account, which provides access to study materials, test scheduling, and other resources to help you earn your GED diploma in Montana.